Dumfries, Town of

 § 9.02.
 Power of town, as to ordinances, etc., to carry enumerated charter powers into effect and as to punishment for violation of ordinance, etc.

-The town is empowered to make ordinances and bylaws for the purpose of carrying into effect the enumerated powers conferred upon the town by this Charter, including police powers, and to prescribe punishments for violations thereof, provided that no such punishment shall exceed the maximum punishment prescribed by general law for a misdemeanor, and provided further, that all bylaws and resolutions made and adopted by the council shall become effective thirty days after their passage, unless a different date is specified in any such bylaw or resolution, upon which the same shall become effective.
+The town is empowered to make ordinances and resolutions for the purpose of carrying into effect the enumerated powers conferred upon the town by this Charter, including police powers, and to prescribe suitable punishments for violations thereof, whether civil or criminal misdemeanor, provided that no such criminal misdemeanor punishment shall exceed the maximum punishment prescribed by general law for a criminal misdemeanor.
+No civil penalty shall exceed a fine of $5,000.
+A civil penalty for a civil violation shall be in lieu of criminal sanctions.
+All actions, including ordinances, resolutions, and bylaws made and adopted by the council shall become effective on the date of their passage, unless a different effective date is specified in any such ordinance or resolution.
 (1994, c.
-99)
+99; 2025, cc.
+623, 661)

 § 9.03.
 Power of council as to licensing of motor vehicles, etc.